danielabar/meblog/src/markdown/sqlite-varchar-surprise.md

 ## Limit Length

 After trying out the generated UI and adding some styles, it's determined that it would be better to limit the title length.
-In the course we set it to 50 characters, but for easier demonstration purposes, I will use 10 here.
+In the course it gets set to 50 characters, but for easier demonstration purposes, I will use 10 here.
 To modify the table definition, we first need to generate a new migration:

 ```
 bin/rails generate migration update_wiki_post_title